 It is all too common for applicants to rush into submitting documents which do not meet the requirements defined by the Home Office.
 In addition to the evidence required for financial requirements, it is also important to review the specified evidence guidance.
 This guidance is the same as that used by decision-makers who will be determining your application.
 For example, to prove salaried employment in the UK, six months of payslips must be provided if you have been with your current employer for six months or more.
 If the period of time with the current employer is less than six months, then payslips covering the last 12 months are required.
 This is just one of many examples of where without reading the guidance provided, an applicant may not provide the level of documentation required by the Home Office.

 Be in no doubt, the application process for an extension of a UK Spouse Visa is not a mere formality.
-If you are unsure if you meet the requirements, have the necessary documents to prove your eligibility, or need assistance with the application process, do consider engaging the services of an immigration lawyer.
+If you are unsure if you meet the requirements, have the necessary documents to prove your eligibility, or need assistance with the application process, do consider engaging the services of immigration solicitors.
 In doing so, you can be assured that not only will your application have the best chance of a prompt and successful outcome, you can focus on your family, work, and personal life, in the knowledge your matter is fully in hand.

 It's a shame that you dont have an 'Excellent' star rating on here, as my experience with Reiss Edwards is nothing short of an excellent rating.
 They handled my application for an Indefinite Leave to remain in April 2014 and did my husband's one very recently including my daughter.
 Every time i have approached them, they have continued to treat me with courtesy, respect and patience.
 Amar was indeed a very thorough and professional gentleman.
 He is very knowledgeable, corporative and engaging.
 He responded to my emails, calls and enquiries promptly.
 He was always reassuring.
 I could not have asked for a better Immigration service.
 I would recommend them over and over again for anyone looking for an immigration advice.
 They gave me a free immigration advice when i called them, and the quality of the advice was something other charge thousands for.
 If you need a particular, name, Amar would be it.
 He exemplifies, for me, the true, professional gentleman.
 He is a valuable asset to Reiss Edwards.